-- Create an affordable housing working group that will meet on a quarterly basis to discuss potential affordable housing projects and initiatives, starting in 2024 - Perform outreach to religious institutions to provide information and educate them regarding the availability of SB 4 provisions to construct housing units and to connect them with potential affordable housing developers - Adopt an ordinance by the end of 2027 to incorporate SB 4 provisions into the zoning code. - Credit Union Site Actions: - Enter into an agreement with an affordable housing developer as a partner for the development and management of an affordable housing project with affordable housing units for a mix of lower income households by 2023 - Construct and complete affordable housing project by end of planning period with an estimated total of 352 lower income (low and very low income) housing units - Facilitate the issuance of entitlements and building permits and provide funding for this project as needed - If project entitlements are not approved by the end of 2026, the City commits to re-issue the RFP for affordable housing on other City-owned sites, and take steps to pursue a different affordable housing project that can accommodate the potential shortfall of low-income units for the remainder of the planning period - Gale Yard Site Actions: - Enter into an agreement with a developer to create a redevelopment plan for the Gale Yard sites, including at least 125 affordable lower income housing units - Ensure that any temporary construction use of the sites is discontinued by 2026 (unless Metro extends construction timeline) - Acquire additional sites adjacent to the Gale Yard if such sites become available for sale - Facilitate the issuance of entitlements and building permits and provide funding for this project as needed - o If the project entitlements are not approved by the end of 2027, the City will propose to develop the 125 affordable lower income housing units on an alternate site or sites, including City-owned or City-controlled sites and will amend the Housing Element to reflect this commitment
+Credit Union Site Actions: o_Enter into an agreement with an_affordable housing developer as a partner for the development Deleted: in 2023 to develop management of an affordable housing project with affordable housing units for a mix of lower income households by 2023 Construct and complete affordable housing project by end of planning period with an estimated total of 352 lower income (low and very low income) housing units Facilitate the issuance of entitlements and building permits and provide funding for this project as needed If project entitlements are not approved by the end of 2026, the City commits to re-issue the RFP for affordable housing on other City-owned sites Deleted: land. take steps to pursue a different affordable housing project that can accommodate the potential shortfall of low-income units for the remainder of the planning period Gale Yard Site Actions: Enter into an agreement with a developer to create a

+- redevelopment plan for the Gale Yard sites, including at least 125 affordable lower income housing units - Ensure that any temporary construction use of the sites is 0 discontinued by 2026 (unless Metro extends construction timeline) - Acquire additional sites adjacent to the Gale Yard if such sites become available for sale - o Facilitate the issuance of entitlements and building permits and provide funding for this project as needed - If the project entitlements are not approved by the end of 2027, the City will propose to develop the 125 affordable lower income housing units on an alternate site or sites, including City-owned or City-controlled sites and will amend the Housing Element to reflect this commitment

-- Reeves Metro Site Actions: - Purchase site from Metro as soon as it becomes available and no later than the beginning of 2027 - Ensure that any temporary construction use of the site is discontinued by 2027 (unless Metro extends construction timeline) - Acquire additional sites adjacent to the Reeves Metro site if such sites become available for sale - Enter into an agreement with an affordable housing developer to create a development proposal that includes at least 80 affordable lower income housing units - o Facilitate the issuance of entitlements and building permits and provide funding for this project as needed - o If the project entitlements are not approved by the end of 2028, the City will propose to develop the 125 affordable lower income housing units on an alternate site or sites, including City-owned or City-controlled sites and will amend the Housing Element to reflect this commitment - Alternative Actions: - o The City will monitor and report the City's progress on these affordable housing projects each year. - o If there is a shortfall of lower income (very low and low income) affordable housing units by the end of 2026 as a result of a lack of progress on any of the above identified affordable housing projects, the City will complete actions by the end of 2028 to accommodate this shortfall that may include but are not limited to: - Identify additional sites that may accommodate lower income housing units, including other Cityowned or City-controlled sites - Rezone sites to accommodate additional housing capacity, such as changing the allowable density on multi-family residential sites and/or mixed use overlay zoned sites - Expand the mixed use overlay zone to include additional commercially zoned areas of the City
+Reeves Metro Site Actions:

+- Purchase site from Metro as soon as it becomes available and no later than the beginning of 2027 - Ensure that any temporary construction use of the site is discontinued by 2027 (unless Metro extends construction timeline) - Acquire additional sites adjacent to the Reeves Metro site if such sites become available for sale - Enter into an agreement with an affordable housing developer to create a development proposal that includes at least 80 affordable lower income housing units - Facilitate the issuance of entitlements and building permits and provide funding for this project as needed - If the project entitlements are not approved by the end of 2028, the City will propose to develop the 125 affordable lower income housing units on an alternate site or sites, including City-owned or City-controlled sites and will amend the Housing Element to reflect this commitment - Alternative Actions: - o The City will monitor and report the City's progress on these affordable housing projects each year. - If there is a shortfall of lower income (very low and low income) affordable housing units by the end of 2026 as a result of a lack of progress on any of the above identified affordable housing projects, the City will complete actions by the end of 2028 to accommodate this shortfall that may include but are not limited to: - Identify additional sites that may accommodate lower income housing units, including other Cityowned or City-controlled sites - Rezone sites to accommodate additional housing capacity, such as changing the allowable density on multi-family residential sites and/or mixed use overlay zoned sites - Expand the mixed use overlay zone to include additional commercially zoned areas of the City